Bishop Foley NS

 - All school personnel are provided with a copy of the school’s Child Safeguarding Statement

-- The Child Protection Procedures for Primary and Post-Primary Schools 2017 are made available to all school personnel
+- The Child Protection Procedures for Primary and Post Primary Schools (revised 2023) are made available to all school personnel

-- School Personnel are required to adhere to the Child Protection Procedures for Primary and Post-Primary Schools 2017 and all registered teaching staff are required to adhere to the Children First Act 2015 Stay Safe Programme
+- School Personnel are required to adhere to the Child Protection Procedures for Primary and Post Primary Schools (revised 2023) and all registered teaching staff are required to adhere to the Children First Act 2015 and it’s Addendum (2019)

 - The school implements in full the SPHE curriculum